 Double strap monk: Monk shoe with only 2 pairs of buckle and strap for fastening.

 Monks can even have more than 2 straps but are not so common to see.
-You might have seen some loafers with monk strap over them but those are not functional.
-Such shoes cannot be called monk shoes and are commonly known by the name slip on monks or monk strap loafer because of having the construction of a loafer.
+You might have seen some loafers with monk straps over them but those are not functional.
+Such shoes cannot be called monk shoes and are commonly known by the name slip-on monks or monk strap loafer because of having the construction of a loafer.

 These are designed specifically for a particular sport taking into consideration the requirements of the player.

 Sneakers are very versatile sporty casual styles and one of the most popular styles today because of the comfort and smart look.
 With athleisure gaining continuous popularity, sneakers look like making a mark for a long long time in the fashion industry.

 Chukka boot: These have derby-like construction with open lacing and are very casual.

 Chelsea boot: These have elastic fastening and are ankle length and look very elegant having a seamless construction across toes and instep.

 Jodhpuri boot: Similar to Chelsea boot but traditionally fastened with buckle and strap that goes around the ankle.